Graduation & Financial Aid

 Per federal regulations, once students earn a degree, they are no longer entitled to receive aid (grants, loans, work-study) unless they are enrolled as a degree-seeking student.
 Once our office is notified that you have applied for graduation, we will place a hold that will prevent aid in future semesters.

-All graduating students are required to complete the Stafford Loan Exit Counseling and Perkins Loan Exit Counseling (if applicable) if they borrowed Stafford or Perkins loans at any time during their undergraduate career.
+All graduating students are required to complete the Stafford Loan Exit Counseling and Perkins Loan Exit Counseling, if they borrowed Stafford or Perkins loans at any time during their undergraduate career.

 Seeking 2nd bachelor's degree

 If your degree is awarded and you plan to become a second-Bachelor's degree-seeking student, we cannot remove your graduation hold or award you future aid until we can see that a new major has been declared.
 Once this is done, you need to submit an Enrollment Change Form to be awarded your Stafford loans up to your undergraduate loan limits.
 You will not be eligible for grants if seeking a second Bachelor's degree.